 Bachelor's degree programs in logistics confer either a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.
 At some schools, logistics is not offered as a major, but rather as a concentration within a broader business-related program.
 Over the course of these four-year programs, students take the same introductory courses as those provided in associate-level programs, but they also have the chance to explore more advanced topics, such as global logistics, business policy and organizational behavior.
 An internship may also be required.

 Master's Degree Programs

 Master of Science (MS) programs in logistics provide students with the advanced education they need to pursue high-level management positions in the field.
 Common graduate-level course topics include sustainability, acquisition, risk management and process improvement.
-Another option is to earn a Master of Business Administration (MBA) with a concentration in logistics managements.
+Another option is to earn a Master of Business Administration (MBA) with a concentration in logistics management.
 These programs are divided between a core of advanced business courses and a series of logistics classes.
 Students may also have the chance to specialize their studies to prepare for careers in the government, military or private sector.

 Doctoral Degree Programs

 Students who want to go into academia rather than industry can pursue a PhD in logistics.
 In these programs, students conduct faculty-supervised research in a particular subfield of logistics, such as strategy, operations or management, and they ultimately produce a publishable dissertation.
 Most graduates find work as university professors.